-The biggest benefit of DJ controllers is the flexibility in price point.
+The biggest benefit of DJ controllers is the flexibility in price points.
 There is a range of affordable DJ controllers.
 This makes it a great option for DJ equipment for beginners.
 For a few hundred dollars and a laptop, you can be well on your way to playing amazing sets.
 They allow you to explore and grow your skills with what are often far less intimidating pieces of gear compared to traditional setups.
 Coupled with great DJ software options it can ease the initial steep learning curve that those traditional setups have.
 Even a cheap DJ controller can help you learn the basic skills needed for DJing.
 Many DJ controllers mimic the layout of more traditional setups as well so it isn’t hard to then move up to more advanced gear down the track.

 Generally, these setups only play digital files.
-Considering that most people have a digital music library nowadays it isn’t that much of drawback.
+Considering that most people have a digital music library nowadays it isn’t that much of a drawback.

 If you do have your heart set on been as authentic as possible a DJ controller may not give you the feeling that turntables or CDJ’s will.
 Having said that you can get a professional DJ controller that has all the bells and whistles of classic DJ setups.
 If you are looking for a budget option to get your feet wet in the world of DJing getting a DJ controller for beginners maybe your best option.
 If you do have a larger budget the quality of higher-end DJ controllers can match that of traditional CDJ setups.